 Regardless of the primer/cap, Black Powder and most substitutes produce corrosive residue (aka fouling).
 In the unique case of Blackhorn209 it's fouling is not corrosive, but it is hygroscopic (which coats the bore with water that promotes corrosion).
 So you need to clean any muzzle loader using Black Powder or a substitute soon after firing.
 Some manufacturers responded to this by offering coatings, like cerakote, nickle, etc... others use stainless steel to protect the gun from the corrosive fouling.
 Regardless of steel or treatments that may slow the corrosion, cleaning after shooting is still required to protect the metal from the effects of these residues.
 Also breech plugs and their components (along with bolts in leaky breech setups) can be fused into the rifle by the fouling and its resulting corrosion if not properly protected before firing and properly cleaned after firing.

 Further complicating things is that Black Powder and most of its substitutes' fouling builds with each shot, and tend to be sticky.
 This fouling will bind and cement stuff together, like breech plugs into barrels.
 Blackhorn209 is the exception here.
 It has no more fouling on the 500th shot than after the first, and its fouling is not sticky nor does it tend to lock stuff together.
 See the breech plug above... it corroded but didn't get stuck in the rifle after being neglected.
 But I'll get into Blackhorn later.

 The reduced powered inline muzzle loader 209's (Remington "Kleanbore", Winchester "777", CCI Inline muzzleloader, etc) were created to combat the "crud ring."
-The standard shotgun shell 209 primer is loaded with smokeless powder and it needs a bunch of priming compound to get it burning reliably.
+The standard shotgun shell is loaded with smokeless powder and smokeless needs a bunch of priming compound to get it burning reliably.
 So standard 209's are pretty darn hot.
 With "muzzleloader" 209's, the basic idea is to introduce less inorganic priming compounds because Black Powder and most of its substitutes are reliably ignited by lower charges than a typical shotgun 209 produced.
 Reducing the inorganic contaminates makes less of a crud ring and makes it easier to clean the crud ring (when cleaning between shots).
-So that makes these muzzle loader primers hotter than a percussion/musket cap, but cooler than a standard 209 primer.
+So that makes these "muzzle loader" primers hotter than a percussion/musket cap, but cooler than a standard 209 primer.

 However, the logic runs a bit circular when looked at retroactively... guns were designed to use 209s in order to leverage their hotter ignition and hence become more reliable (and of course they were marketed as such and the industry made money).
 Then more black powder substitutes that were easily ignited, but had organic chemistry were introduced (777 etc, they were marketed as better than Black Powder and the market made money).
 But the guns became harder to reload/clean because of the crud ring... so the manufactures created "Inline Muzzle loader 209" primer's that aren't as hot but works well enough to ignite most powders and reduce the crud ring (and are marketed as cleaner, but not as less powerful... and the industry makes money).
 This frequently confuses folks new to the sport... intuition says use the primers labeled 'muzzle loader' in your muzzle loader.
 Also a general desire to always have the most powerful stuff would mean folks wouldn't buy the "muzzle loader" primer if they knew it was less powerful: So who would label their primers as less powerful?
-Folk would want to get the more powerful standard or magnum primer and use that wouldn't they?.
+Folk would want to get the more powerful standard or magnum primer and use that wouldn't they?

-Some folks stuck with more powerfull standard primers and found that if they were shooting easy loading projectiles (aka obturating projectiles that don't seal well or lodge tightly in the barrel until deformed by powder combustion: power belts, bore lock MZ, minie balls, etc), that they lost accuracy with full power primers, but when they tried the muzzle loader primers the same loose bullets and powders grouped well.
-So they reasoned they were un-compacting the powder charge before it got fully burning with the more powerful primer.
+Some folks stuck with the more powerful standard primers,,, and occasionally found that if they were shooting easy loading projectiles (aka obturating projectiles that don't seal well or lodge tightly in the barrel until deformed by powder combustion: power belts, bore lock MZ, minie balls, etc), that they lost accuracy with the magnum or standard 209 primers, but when they tried the muzzleloader primers the same loose bullets and powders grouped well.
+They reasoned they were un-compacting the powder charge before it got fully burning with the more powerful primers.
 There's so many factors, who knows what the cause is, but the remedy seemed to be using the low powered primer when that rare case arose where full powered primers would not shoot accurately.
 This also reduced the crud ring.

 Why do I suggest that you try magnum or standard 209's before "muzzleloader" 209s?
 First, the muzzle loader specific 209's have always been about double the price of standard 209's.
 I assume that is because they just don't make as many.
 Second, if you can get it to work with more heat, then that seems better to me as more heat will compensate for other issues when you are in less than ideal situations... like its raining or snowing on a hunt and a big buck appears in front of you.

 Of course if they are using our kit to seal the breech, I always suggest they stay away from obturating projectiles and use sabots with Blackhorn209 and full powered or magnum primers..
 Our kits work with all 209's, and all black powder/substitutes.
 The real question is whether the propellent you chose is compatible with the projectile you choose.
 Blackhorn is not compatible with obturating projectiles and is not compatible with weaker "muzzle loader" primers.

 After reduced power "Muzzle loader 209's" came out Western Powders introduced BlackHorn209 (which is nitrocellulose based) and needs at least a standard 209.
 Nitrocellulose is inorganic and cleans up with solvents that also dissolve priming compound residue... so no more soap and water/Windex, no more crud ring, no more fouling in the barrel that builds up with each shot (though you can still get priming compound built up and blocking a breach plug's flash channel... you may need to pull and clean the priming compound residue from your breech plug every 10 or 20 shots or so).

-This further gets hard for the novice as most stores typically stock muzzle loader only things in the muzzle loader section, but if they have a reloading section that is where they put the standard or magnum 209 primers.
-Then guys who just want to shoot, hear that BH209 is better, or see a new thing on the shelf, and buy some along with the 'Muzzleloader" primers in the same muzzle loader section.
-Then try to shoot it in a leaky breech or with a projectile that isn't sealed setup... (nitro cellulose needs to be sealed/fully contained to burn properly, the simple answer is sabots... and yes there are other more experimental ways to seal a projectile that I won't address).
+This further gets hard for the novice as most stores typically stock muzzleloader only things in the muzzleloader section, but if they have a reloading section that is where they put the standard or magnum 209 primers.
+Then guys who just want to shoot, hear that BH209 is better, or see a new thing on the shelf, and buy some along with the 'Muzzleloader" primers in the same muzzleloader section.
+Then try to shoot it in a leaky breech or with a projectile that isn't sealed setup... (remember nitrocellulose needs to be sealed/fully contained to burn properly, the simple answer is sabots... and yes there are other more experimental ways to seal a projectile that I won't address).

-As for Western Powders (now owned by Hodgon Powder Company) recommending magnum primers... all I can do is wager a guess.
+As for Western Powders (now owned by Hodgon Powder Company) recommending magnum primers for use with BlackHorn209... all I can do is wager a guess.
 (I don't work there nor can I speak for them).
 I --think-- its a combination of: that is what they tested, and tested, and tested.
 Factored against: if you want it to reliably go off for the best customer experience, have them get the primer with the most priming compound that may correct for a user error (like not fully sealing the breech or projectile, not fully removing oils and contaminates, not cleaning well, etc).
 Also if hunting in extreme cold, I do recommend magnums myself.
 Though I must admit, I've never myself seen an issue setting off Blackhorn209 with standard primers that were sealed into our kits when using sabots, but I don't get a lot of negative temperatures to test in.